Akanksha1212/C_Programs/README.md

 To make a pull request follow steps given in this website "https://thenewstack.io/getting-legit-with-git-and-github-your-first-pull-request/"

 The programs are written in C and compiled using GCC.
-To run the programs in TurboC++ read port_to_turboC.txt
+To run the programs in TurboC++ read port_to_turboC.md